AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 >![NOTE]
 >
 > You can also copy a table from MS Word or Excel and paste it into Experience Manager Guides topic file.
 The copied table will be pasted as either `<simpletable>` or `<tgroup>` depending on the settings configured in the XML Editor Configuration.
+For more details, view [Configure the display of pasted tables](../cs-install-guide/conf-pasted-tables.md).

 You can specify the number of rows and columns required in the table.
 If you want to keep the first row as table header, select the **Set first row as header** option.
 To add a title to your table, enter it in the Title field.